techdarko/homeassistant-gtfs-realtime/README.md

 For custom use, a URL must be provided that includes up to three Python format braces for `{route_id}`, `{route_color}` and `{route_text_color}`.
 At minimum, `{route_id}` must be provided.
 These braces should be placed in the input string and conform to the requirements in Python'a [str.format()](https://docs.python.org/3/library/stdtypes.html#str.format) method.

+See [Digital Ocean Route Icons](https://github.com/bcpearce/Digital-Ocean-Route-Icons) for a project using Digital Ocean functions to provide a dynamic icon using the GTFS provider's Route Color and Route Text Color.

 #### Resources

-The [resources/NYCT_Bullets](resources/NYCT_Bullets/) folder contains ready-to-use SVG files for customizing arrival icons provided by Wikimedia Commons.
+The [resources/NYCT_Bullets](resources/NYCT_Bullets/) folder contains ready-to-use SVG files for customizing arrival icons for the New York City Subway, provided by Wikimedia Commons.

 ### Other Transit Systems